 Two key questions are involved:

-We can provide measured, calibrated answers to both these questions.
-A good starting point is this site, which provides free access to our Self-Assessment Fraud Resilience (SAFR) tool.
+We can provide answers which will assist you.
+A good starting point is this site, which provides free access to our Self Assessment Fraud Vulnerability Tool.
 It takes account of 29 different factors and looks holistically at levels of protection.
 It covers:

-the extent to which an organisation understands the nature and cost of fraud to it as a business problem;
+the extent to which an organisation understands the nature of fraud to it as a business problem;

 the extent to which it has an effective strategy in place which is tailored to address this problem;